Redeem Now Ends in:

 You may have heard of a popular system for navigating chords across the fretboard called 'CAGED.'
 This system is widely used and refers to the five fundamental open chord shapes: C, A, G, E, and D.

-I personally think that the C shape should be renamed the B shape, because it can be rooted on the B string.
+I personally think that the C shape should be renamed the B shape, because it can be rooted on the B string, and it would make things simpler.

 This approach provides a clear, consistent way to identify and apply chord shapes based on their most prominent root location on each string.
 The graph below illustrates this arrangement, showing where you root the C major chord on the B, A, G, E, and D strings using these shapes.